HaruYu/Lectures_S6/OS2/OS2.md

 ## Inode

 This is a structure.
 Composed of metadatas, a tab with addresses (direct blocks) and indirect blocks B-tree system (Addresses that points to other tabs of blocks), double indirect blocks same as indect but with height 2, and triple.

+***
+# 15 mars 2018
+---

+# Scheduling

+Run every processes without having starvation, fairness and quick to dispatch (constant O(1))

+CPU time: Executing time on a machine

+  * User time
+  * Kernel / system time

+aim: minimize kernel time / maximize user time.

+Execution time : amount of time the process is execued (runing)

+Turnaround time : Amount of time the process takes to end (between new -> dead)

+thoughtput

+Response time : amount of time the program takes to run (from new to first run)

+Waiting time : amount of time being "ready"

+## Bottle beck

+limit the flow, slow down a process / application.
+In a scheduler :

+* IO Bound -> Optimize by changing waiting time
+* CPU bound -> Optimize by changing execution time, turnaround time

+Like to run the longer when CPU bound / more ofthen when IO bound